World's most liveable city, seven years running

 Melbourne is a truly magnificent city in which to live and work.

-In 2016 Melbourne was once again ranked the world's most liveable city by the Economist Intelligence Unit's (EIU) Global Liveability Index - an accolade we've received six years running.
+In 2017 Melbourne has once again been ranked the world's most liveable city by the Economist Intelligence Unit's (EIU) Global Liveability Index - an accolade we've received seven years running.
 This world recognised index rates 140 global cities across a range of liveability factors.
-While this is our sixth consecutive year at the top of the table, we're proud to have consistently ranked as one of the world's top three most liveable cities since the index began in 2002.
+While this is our seventh consecutive year at the top of the table, we're proud to have consistently ranked as one of the world's top three most liveable cities since the index began in 2002.

-It's achievements like this that make Melbourne's lifestyle an easy sell when recruiting and retaining talented professionals.
+Achievements like these make Melbourne's lifestyle an easy sell when recruiting and retaining talented professionals.
 Australia is ranked by expats in the top 10 places to live, ranking particularly highly for general quality of life, ease of settling in and as a destination for working abroad.2

 Melbourne is home to a highly educated population and some of the best schools and universities in the world.
-Over half of all Victorians aged 15-64 hold some form of post-secondary qualification, while over one quarter have a university degree.4 With 10 world-class universities, Melbourne has the highest ranked university in Australia and the third highest in Asia Pacific.5 In addition there are over 2,500 schools in Victoria of which over 1,300 are in Melbourne.6
+33 percent of the population is degree qualified or higher.4 With 10 world-class universities, Melbourne has the highest ranked university in Australia and the third highest in the Asia Pacific.5 In addition there are over 2,500 schools in Victoria of which over 1,300 are in Melbourne.6

 - Expat Insider 2014 Survey